Member of the LUXE collaboration, the R&D CALICE

 Ex member of the ATLAS collaboration (2010-2016)

-- Member of the LUXE and IFIC representative in Collaboration Board (since 2022)
+- Team Leader of the LUXE experiment at IFIC and its representative in the Collaboration Board (since 2022)

 - Co-convener of the IDT WG3 Topical Group for Top/Heavy-flavour/QCD physics (since 2021)